vandenman/Bayesrel/README.md

 ## Example

-This is a basic example which shows you how to compute alpha, lambda2, the glb, and omega for an example data set:
+This is a basic example which shows you how to compute alpha, lambda2, the glb, and omega for an example real data set:

 ``` r
 library(Bayesrel)